darioncassel/sok-differential-testing/index.md

 ##### 3. Form of Vulnerabilities

-The faults discovered in OpenSSL were of the form of *counterexamples*; comparison to what nqsb-TLS did given a particular input.
+The faults discovered in OpenSSL were of the form of *counterexamples*; they were comparisons to what nqsb-TLS did given a particular input.
+The comparisons could be used to (manually) pinpoint the root causes of vulnerabilities within OpenSSL.

 ##### 4. Threat Assessment

-The threat assessment was performed *manually* for each recorded fault.
+The threat assessment was performed *manually* for each recorded fault; the authors had to look though the source code of OpenSSL to find the root causes of vulnerabilities.

 *B. Not-quite-so broken TLS - Penetration Testing*

-This section will cover the second form of testing.
+This section will cover the second form of testing performed in the Not-quite-so broken TLS paper.

 *Core Properties*